-- Evaluated the need to reduce the estimates of site housing capacity based on topography, environmental features, expectations for mixed-use development, and expectations for partial large-site development; where deemed appropriate, the City applied such reductions. - Further reduced estimated site housing capacity to ensure estimates are conservative (ranging between 70% and 90% of the net potential housing units, based on site-specific circumstances).
+Evaluated the need to reduce the estimates of site housing capacity based on topography, environmental features, expectations for mixed-use development, and expectations for partial large-site development; where deemed appropriate, the City applied such reductions.

-• Identified enough sites with housing capacity to provide a reasonable capacity buffer (34% for the lower-income levels) above its RHNA targets to ensure that the City maintains adequate capacity to meet its targets.
+- Further reduced estimated site housing capacity to ensure estimates are conservative (ranging between 70 percent% and 90 percent% of the net potential housing units, based on site-specific circumstances). - Identified enough sites with housing capacity to provide a reasonable capacity buffer (34 percent% for the lower-income levels) above its RHNA targets to ensure that the City maintains adequate capacity to meet its targets.